OndrejNepozitek/Edgar-Unity/docs/basics/room-templates.md

 You can see that I am creating doors of various lengths.
 And at the end of the video, you can also see that individual door positions may overlap.

-> **Note:** If you accidentally add a door position that you did not want to add, you have to *Delete all door positions* and start over.
-This is far from ideal and should be improved in the future.
+> **Note:** If you accidentally add a door position that you did not want to add, there are two ways of removing doors:
+>
+> 1. Click the *Delete all door positions* to delete all the door positions.
+> 2. dsa

 > **Note:** With multiple doors overlapping, the GUI gets quite messy.
 In order to make it more clear, I show diagonals of individual rectangles.
 And it gets even more messy when you have doors of various sizes overlapping.
 I thought about adding a switch that would show only doors with a specified length.